Summary

 Vera: Yes.

 Rick: Yeah, and that’s very interesting.
-Those guys are like hanging around doing stuff I think.
+Those guys are hanging around doing stuff, I think.

 Vera: Maybe.

-Rick: You keep hearing stories about that, like that, where people have an experience, particularly Ramana will come to them and sometimes before they even know he exists or they’ve ever seen a book about him or anything, they see this Indian guy and they think, hmm, who’s this?
-And then later on they’ll see his book and oh, that’s the guy I saw.
-So, I don’t know how that works but it seems to be.
+Rick: You keep hearing stories like that, where people have an experience—particularly Ramana will come to them—and sometimes it’s before they even know he exists or have ever seen a book about him or anything.
+They see this Indian guy and think, Hmm, who’s this?
+Then later they’ll see his book and say, Oh, that’s the guy I saw.

-Vera: He’s like the personalization of an open heart.
+Vera: Like a metaphor.
+He’s like the personification of an open heart.

 Rick: Yeah.
-And so, one thing that I find curious is, I mean, what is… I don’t know.
-Well, we can always skip over anything that I ask and if you don’t feel like getting into it.
-But I find it fascinating that there’s this sort of divine intelligence that would show us things like that, like your experience of Ramana and Papaji.
-It’s like, what are the mechanics of that?
-Why are you being shown that and who is showing you that?
-And how is it that once you had that experience and they sort of came into you, you were able to speak?
-It’s interesting to me what perhaps the subtle mechanics are of such things happening.
-Do you have any thoughts about that?
+One thing that I find curious is that there’s this sort of divine intelligence that would show us things like that, like your experience of Ramana and Papaji.
+What are the mechanics of that?
+Why are you being shown that, and who is showing you that?
+How is it that once you had that experience and they sort of came into you, you were able to speak?

 Vera: Yes, I think that’s also the issue with angels and reincarnation.